gviligvili/Angular-2-Redux-Webpack-Seed/README.md

 - Entities (Schemas, Normalize and Denormalize).
 - Middlewares and Enhancers
 - Undo Redo History (See counter reducer).
--- Working with Immutable.js (although I like the es6 approach) (Didn't include sagas,
+(Didn't include sagas,
             because seems to me that angular servicers can replace them).